dotnet/runtime/docs/coreclr/clr-code-guide.md

 	{
 	    CONTRACTL
 	    {
 	        THROWS;                                     // This function may throw
-		INJECT_FAULT(COMPlusThrowOM());// This function may fail due to OOM GC_TRIGGERS;			    // This function may trigger a GC MODE_COOPERATIVE;		    // Must be in GC-cooperative mode to call
+	        INJECT_FAULT(COMPlusThrowOM());             // This function may fail due to OOM GC_TRIGGERS;                                // This function may trigger a GC MODE_COOPERATIVE;                           // Must be in GC-cooperative mode to call
 	        CAN_TAKE_LOCK;                              // This function may take a Crst, spinlock, etc.
-		EE_THREAD_REQUIRED;		    // This function expects an EE Thread
-						    // object in the TLS
-		PRECONDITION(CheckPointer(name)); // Invalid to pass NULL
+	        EE_THREAD_REQUIRED;                         // This function expects an EE Thread object in the TLS PRECONDITION(CheckPointer(name));           // Invalid to pass NULL
 	        PRECONDITION(CheckPointer(pBlob, NULL_OK)); // Ok to pass NULL
 	    }
 	    CONTRACTL_END;